 At the end of the day, before closing the till the cashier should physically count the cash.
 He also should enter the same in the POS software.
 If there’s a mismatch, he should immediately notify the store manager.
 Furthermore, all instances of cash mismatch should be handled carefully.
 The store manager should do a thorough investigation before making any cash adjustments.

-The cash register should be balanced when the till is opened, and when there is a change in the shift of the cashier, and at the end of the day.
+The cash drawers should be opened, and when there is a change in the shift of the cashier, and at the end of the day it will give you exact data.